 The vagina expands through arousal and sexual stimulation.
 During sexual arousal, the uterus and cervix lift upward, elongating the vagina.
 People refer to this process as tenting.

-The Bartholin’s glands are on either side of the vaginal opening.
-People cannot usually see or feel these glands.
-During arousal, the glands release fluid that lubricates the vagina.
+These glands are on either side of the vaginal opening, and people cannot usually see or feel them.
+During arousal, they release fluid that lubricates the vagina.

 The Gräfenberg spot, or G spot, sits a few inches inside the vagina at the front.
 During arousal, the G spot swells.